pra1veenk/aws-monitron-sap-integration/documentation/Step9-Test-ExtensionApplication/README.md

     ![plot](./images/EnterID.png)

-14. You should be able to see the **Display PM Notification: Maintenance Request** Screen, with the details of the defect as follows:
+14. You should be able to see the **Display PM Notification: Maintenance Request** Screen, with the details of the event as follows:

     ![plot](./images/PMNotificationDetails.png)